qingfan007/coupon-thrift-service/README.md

 # 🎟️ Coupon Thrift Service

-This project is a simple microservice written in Java using Apache Thrift.
+This is a standalone microservice implemented in Java using Apache Thrift.
-It provides two RPC methods for coupon validation and discount calculation, and is designed to be integrated into a larger e-commerce backend system.
+It provides RPC methods for coupon validation and discount calculation, and is designed to be part of a larger e-commerce system.

 ---